BEEF LIVER BALLS

-WHY you should be concerned about ANY onion or garlic ingestion
+WHY you should be concerned about ANY dog garlic and onion ingestion

 Onion TOXIC DOSAGE LEVELS in dogs:

 Life-threatening levels are said to be 15-30 grams per kilogram of the dog’s weight, and very poor health outcomes can start at about 0.5% of the body weight.
 REF 1

 So a 20 Kg dog may have a life-threatening condition, through damage to its red blood cells if it eats 0.5% x 20 Kg = 100g of onion.
 This is a lot of onion, but in the dehydrated form it is only maybe 30g in a single dose or many much smaller continual doses as the effects are cumulative.
 As garlic is five times more potent, a 20 Kg dog would only need 20g of raw, or 7 g of dried garlic to be very sick.

 In severe cases, the anemia may lead to internal organ damage, organ failure, and death.